Story structure: Three-act structure

 The first act begins with setup, where all of the main characters and their basic situations are introduced, as well as the setting.
 It contains the primary level of characterization for both of these (exploring the characters' backgrounds and personalities, the relationships between them, and the dynamics of the world they live in).
 This setup is often called the exposition.

 Later in the first act, the protagonist experiences a dynamic event known as the inciting incident (or catalyst).
 Their initial actions are to deal with this event and attempt to reestablish order.
 These lead to the first plot point, where the first act ends and a dramatic question is raised; for example, "Will X disable the bomb?" or "Will Y end up with their love interest?"

 The second act, or confrontation, is considered to be the bulk of the story.
 Here, the characters' conflict is most developed (particularly between the protagonist and antagonist) as well as any changes in values and personality one or more characters may undergo (known as character development, or a character arc).
 This leads to the second plot point, where the second act ends and the protagonist returns to their ordinary world.

 The third act, or resolution, is when the problem in the story boils over, forcing the characters to confront it, allowing all the elements of the story to come together, leading to the climax, which is the answer to the dramatic question, being hand in hand with the end of the conflict.

 Kishōtenketsu

-Kishōtenketsu is a structure mainly derived from classic Chinese, Korean, and Japanese narratives.
+Kishōtenketsu is a structure mainly derived from classical Chinese, Korean, and Japanese narratives.

 Kishōtenketsu is divided into four sections, which have been defined and used differently by narratives from each of the three cultures where the form is most commonly found.
 The first section is generally considered an introduction of sorts across all three interpretations, albeit understood by each in a different way.
 The second may refer to the development, or to a beginning of an action related to self-realization.
 The third section is based around a turning point, change in direction, reversal, or twist.
 The fourth and final section concerns itself with a result or conclusion, a consequence thereof, or a 'coming to fruition'.